culturing/poems/Poems/2026-03-11/03 A Woman Whom You Can Admire.md

-*A Woman You Can Admire
+*A Woman Whom You Can Admire
 11 March 2026

 There is still some libido in the tank,